laravel/nova-docs/3.0/resources/fields.md

 ]))->limit(1),
 ```

-Panels with a limit set will display a **Show All Fields** button which shows all fields when clicked.
+Panels with a defined field limit will display a **Show All Fields** button in order to allow the user to view all of the defined fields.

 ## Sortable Fields